 The automatic enrollment notice lets you know:

-- Information about the plan you’ll be automatically enrolled in
+- Information about the plan you’ll be enrolled in automatically

-- A list of other Medicare Prescription Drug Plans available to you
+- A list of other Medicare Prescription Drug Plans available to you and

 - A list of frequently asked questions and answers about your Medicare prescription drug coverage